 You are here

-As outlined in the National Health Reform Agreement, the NEP and NEC determine the Commonwealth funding contribution to Australian public hospitals according to either hospital activity levels, or in the case of small rural hospitals, an allocation towards block funded services.
+As outlined in the National Health Reform Agreement, the NEP and NEC determine the Commonwealth funding contribution to Australian public hospitals.

 Currently the majority of Commonwealth funding is determined by Activity Based Funding (ABF).
 This is a way of funding public hospitals where by they get paid for the number and mix of patients they treat.
 The NEP underpins ABF to approximately 260 hospitals nationwide including all the large metropolitan hospitals.

-Shane Solomon, Chair of the Pricing Authority said, IHPA has consulted widely with the Commonwealth, state and territory governments to determine a NEP and a NEC that reflect the costs of delivering the many different services provided by public hospitals across Australia.
+Shane Solomon, Chair of the Pricing Authority said, “the National Efficient Price provides a clear benchmark for all Australian governments regarding the costs of delivering the services provided by public hospitals across Australia.

 About the Independent Hospital Pricing Authority (IHPA)